ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    by each world and each privileged exception level.
 This build option is applicable only for ``ARCH=aarch64`` builds.
 The default value is 0.

+- ``PLAT_EXTRA_LD_SCRIPT``: Allows the platform to include a custom LD script snippet for any custom sections that cannot be expressed otherwise.
+Defaults to 0.

 -  ``PRELOADED_BL33_BASE``: This option enables booting a preloaded BL33 image instead of the normal boot flow.
 When defined, it must specify the entry point address for the preloaded BL33 image.
 This option is incompatible with